abandon all hope ye robots who enter

 • I've bought all sorts of small tools and toys from AS&S--just reading their print catalog is enormously entertaining!

-• C & H Sales: awesome surplus store--never know what you'll find!
+• C & H Surplus: awesome surplus store--never know what you'll find!

 • BWEI's and Missing Link's drivetrain motors come from C & H